 NLP requires the computer to break each sentence into its constituent grammatical parts.
 It then uses a set of rules and grammar to understand how these parts are related.
 This allows it to extract the actual meaning in the sentence.
 However, getting this right is pretty hard since language relies on context and often uses idiom.
 Just consider these three sentences.
 “Time to get up!”
 “Rise and shine.”
 “Get your butt out of bed!”.
 These all mean it’s time to get out of bed.
 But it isn’t easy for a computer to understand that.

 Machine learning is very good at recognizing patterns in data.
 Indeed, that is its main skill.
 As a result, it can be used for a whole range of forecasting applications.
 These vary from predicting when heavy machinery will fail or understanding future demand for electricity.
 Let’s look at a simple example to understand how forecasting works.

 Say you manage a chain of clothing stores.
 You only have limited space to store stock, but you also don’t want to run out of anything in your stores (since empty shelves look bad).
 This means you need to forecast demand for products.
 This requires two things.
 Firstly, understanding past demand and how external factors affected this.
 Secondly, a model of future demand based on predictions and current data.
 Your model can take inputs from fashion magazines to predict fashion trends.
 It can use long-term weather patterns for seasonal effects and medium-range weather forecasts to check the weather.
 The model will output an estimate of demand for each type of product.

-NuGene’s universal narrow AI can be applied to solve a huge range of business problems through the creation of suitable ML models.
+SAIBRE's approach to AI can be applied to solve a huge range of business problems.
 These include:

 Demand forecasting.
 For instance, forecasting electricity demand over the coming 8 hours, allowing utility companies to plan resources better.